 The real win of Magic Scan is not speed.
 It is that diaspora merchants finally go online at all.
 The eight out of ten who used to give up after three weekends now make it through one Sunday.
 That is the difference between "never online" and "after six months better than the store".

-Bashir's takeaway, six weeks later
+Takeaway, six weeks later

 If you don't have a shop yet, set up your free shop and find Magic Scan in the product section.
-If you have a store and are weighing whether to go online — read the Bashir method for EU shopkeepers.
+If you have a store and are weighing whether to go online — read the guide for EU shopkeepers.
 If you sit in Afghanistan or Iran and export to the diaspora — the saffron case study from Herat shows the cross-border setup.

 FAQ